aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 To achieve that we invoke Cloudformation's intrinsic functions, specifically "Fn::Join" in which you can read more about <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a>.

 With that said, we need to somehow reference the region and account id.
-We have two choices here...
-1. Hardcode the region and account id.
-2. Use Cloudformation's pseudo parameters (parameters defined by Cloudformation)

-We should opt for (2) as that means we don't tie the code to a specific account and region.
-The best online resources documenting pesudo parameters can be found <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html">here</a>.
+We shall make use of Cloudformation's pseudo parameters to access those variables.
+The best online resources documenting pseudo parameters can be found <a target="_blank" href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/pseudo-parameter-reference.html">here</a>.

 We also want to find the appropriate value for <b>TOPIC_NAME</b>.
 If you look back to the prior section (3) where we created the Lambda that subscribes to a topic you should be able to retrieve the topic name.